 Heirloom pawpaw!
 Selected in 1950 from the wild by W.B.
 Ward in Indiana.
 Produces large fruits of excellent flavor and texture with few seeds.
 An older variety and still considered one of the best pawpaws for both commercial and backyard growers.
 Rumored to produce excellent offspring (SAA Overleese and Shenandoah are both Overleese offspring).
-Resilient and hardy cultivar.
+Resilient and cold hardy cultivar good for Northern areas.
 Highly recommended.

 Pollination: An Ultra-Select seedling pawpaw or any other grafted or seedling pawpaw tree will pollinate.
 For good pollination, plant trees 8-15 ft away from each other only.
 Pawpaws are not male and female, but rather have “male and female” flower parts on each flower.
 Every tree is capable of bearing fruit if pollinated well with pollen from another genetically different pawpaw tree.
 Hand pollination results in heaviest fruit set.